tinymce/tinymce/readme.md

 ## Version management

 It is important that you never hand-edit a `package.json` file, particularly the `dependency` and `version` fields.
 And we do mean _never_.
 Doing so may break the automated scripts.
+See the `publishing` section below for more information.

 ### dev dependencies